cartertemm/sonosdj/README.md

 - `give me 90s Memphis rap, nothing too obvious`
 - `put on some 70s rock that I probably won't know in the kitchen`
 - `just one artist tonight: Sade`
-- `Look at my liked songs.
-Based on my taste, play some songs that I probably haven't heard but that I might like`
+- `look at my liked songs and play some I probably haven't heard but might like`
 - `I'm cleaning and I want to hear some upbeat house, no vocals`
 - `give me late 70s New York punk`
 - `I'm working late again`